SMD111-git/javascript-journey/projects/project.md

 }

 function displayGuess(guess) {
   //this interact with dom and empty the user input ,inner html guess is added and the ,reduse the number of guesses//this also display no of guesses you have done
 }

 function display(mesaage) {
   //the shows the display
 }
-function newgame(){
+function newgame() {}

-}
-function endgame(){
+function endgame() {}

-}
 ```